josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/📜_Statutes/⚖️_norman_law_and_the_geometry_of_impunity.md

 # ⚖️ Norman Law and the Geometry of Impunity
 **First created:** 2025-11-06  |  **Last updated:** 2025-11-06
-*How a feudal property skeleton still shapes who can be hurt—and who can litigate forever—in English law.*
+*How a feudal property skeleton still shapes who can be hurt - and who can litigate forever - in English law.*

 ---

-## 🧭 Orientation
+## 🛰️ Orientation
 English law did not fall from the sky; it grew out of **Norman feudalism**, where the core question was: *who owns this land, and who owes them service?*
 That history still governs modern corporate and data regulation.
 The system remains exquisitely good at protecting **owners** and far less interested in protecting **everyone else**.